gsoft-inc/wl-web-configs/docs/eslint/setup-monorepo.md

 ## 6. Install the project package

-Open a terminal at the root of the solution project (`workspace/packages/app` for this example) and install the following package:
+Open a terminal at the root of the project (`packages/app` for this example) and install the following package:

 +++ pnpm
 ```bash